tensorchord/vechord/README.md

   - [x] `Embedding` to generate the embedding from the text
   - [x] `Evaluator` to evaluate the search results with `NDCG`, `MAP`, `Recall`, etc.
   - [x] `Extractor` to extract the content from PDF, HTML, etc.
+  - [x] `EntityRecognizer` to extract the entities and relations from the text
   - [x] `Reranker` for hybrid search

 ## Examples